jannerm/diffuser/README.md

 The `--logbase` flag points the [experiment loaders](scripts/plan_guided.py#L22-L30) to the folder containing the pretrained models.
 You can override planning hyperparameters with flags, such as `--batch_size 8`, but the default hyperparameters are a good starting point.

-**Results.** The current codebase performs a few points better (averaged over environments) than described in the arxiv v1 paper due to small tweaks to the architecture and objective.
-It is also somewhat faster.
-The arxiv paper will be updated shortly to reflect these changes.

 ## Training from scratch